docker-archive/quickstart-go/article.md

 The quickstart-go service has 2 containers running, and thanks to [Tutum's HAProxy image](https://github.com/tutumcloud/tutum-docker-clusterproxy), you will be able to do loadbalance on it.

 	$ tutum service run -p 80:80/tcp --role global --autorestart ALWAYS --link-service quickstart-go:quickstart-go --name golb tutum/haproxy

+Let's take a look at the flags :

+- -p 80:80/tcp will publish the port 80 of the container and map it to the prot 80 of the node
+- --role global grants Tutum API access from within the service, more info [here](https://support.tutum.co/support/solutions/articles/5000524639-api-roles)

+- --autorestart ALWAYS restarts the linked containers if they're stopped, more info [here](https://support.tutum.co/support/solutions/articles/5000012174-autorestart)
+- --link-service quickstart-go:quickstart-go links the loadbalancer service with the service quickstart-go.
+This link is now aliased *quickstart-go*, more info [here](https://support.tutum.co/support/solutions/articles/5000012181-service-links)

+Now, if you list your services you will get:

+	$ tutum service ps
+	NAME           UUID      STATUS     IMAGE                                       DEPLOYED
+	quickstart-go  8572d1a9  ▶ Running  tutum.co/your-username/quickstart-go:latest  10 minutes ago
+	golb           aee134b2  ▶ Running  tutum/haproxy:latest                        6 minutes ago

+Let's check the containers running for this service:

+	$ tutum container ps

+	NAME             UUID      STATUS     IMAGE                                       RUN COMMAND      EXIT CODE  DEPLOYED        PORTS quickstart-go-1  28d44b2c  ▶ Running  tutum.co/your-username/quickstart-go:latest                              12 minutes ago  quickstart-go-1.your-username.cont.tutum.io:49162->80/tcp
+	quickstart-go-2  ae30024d  ▶ Running  tutum.co/your-username/quickstart-go:latest                              9 minutes ago   quickstart-go-2.your-username.cont.tutum.io:49163->80/tcp
+	golb-1           2743cec9  ▶ Running  tutum/haproxy:latest                        /run.sh                     7 minutes ago   443/tcp, golb-1.your-username.cont.tutum.io:80->80/tcp

+You can now have access to your app by using the endpoint from the loadbalancer : [golb-1.your-username.cont.tutum.io]().
+You will end either on the quickstart-go-1 or on the quickstart-go-2 container.
+You can find a complete tutorial about how the load balander works [here](https://support.tutum.co/support/articles/5000050235-load-balancing-a-web-service).